pranalipawar24/LearnDocker/README.md

 ## 📌 About the Project

-This project demonstrates how a Node.js application can be containerized using Docker and connected with MongoDB.
+This project demonstrates how a **Node.js application** and **MongoDB** can be used with Docker.

-### What I learned
+I created this project to get hands-on experience with:

 - 🐳 Docker Images & Containers
 - 📦 Dockerfile